Please note that the e-Trail has been combined with the OG event taking place 8 - 10 May 2025.

-The KAP sani2c is a three-day, 265-kilometre mountain bike stage race, which takes place in the south-eastern province of KwaZulu-Natal (KZN) in South Africa.
+The KAP sani2c is a three-day, 270-kilometre mountain bike stage race, which takes place in the south-eastern province of KwaZulu-Natal (KZN) in South Africa.

-There are three versions of the annual, three-day event, which takes place over a total of five days:
+There are two versions of the annual, three-day event, which takes place over a total of four days.
+E-bikes are catered for in the OG event.

 The event begins on a small sheep farm near the country’s mother of all mountain passes, the Sani Pass in the southern Drakensberg.
 Pedalling across a section of the KZN Midlands mist belt, riders traverse scenic dairy and timber farms, glide through indigenous forests and soar down a breath-taking pass into the Umkomaas Valley before criss-crossing a nature reserve and sugar cane farms that eventually deliver them onto the shores of the Indian Ocean.